Kyriosity/use-dev/README+/frames/README+/commu/errors.md

 #### Alternatives

 * Disable or, if UI, provide an explanation message (though also not great).
-* Design return value that envisages errors.
+* Design a return value that envisages errors.
 * In conditional cases: raise a sort of _Argument Exception_.
 * **Most exotic**: implement.

+## Afterword.
+The exception every language must have ...

+`MyFault`. // ToBe Described

 \___________\
 🔚 ... to be continued 🐝 ...